 - The University of Michigan International Center, the Center for Global Education, and UC Irvine provide good advice on working, teaching, and volunteering abroad as well as listings of opportunities.

-- Cross-Cultural Solutions and Volunteer-World offer 1-12 week community development programs around the world.
+- Cross-Cultural Solutions offers 1-12 week community development programs around the world.

 - Intrax offers both summer volunteer programs in the developing world and and summer business internships..

 - Arcadia University’s Center for Global Studies offers legislative internship opportunities (not for Bates credit) in Australia, England, Ireland, Scotland and Wales.

 - CIEE offers teaching opportunities for recent graduates in Chile, China, the Dominican Republic, South Korea, Spain, and Thailand.